While you're on maternity leave

 Keeping in touch days

 You can agree with your employer to work for up to 10 days during your maternity leave to help you stay in touch with your organisation.
 These are called keeping in touch (KIT) days.

 It's up to you to agree with your employer:

-- if you want to work KIT days
+- if you want to work keeping in touch days

 - how many days you want

 - what type of work you'll do on the days

-It still counts as a full KIT day even if you only work part of it (for example a half day).
+It still counts as a full keeping in touch day even if you only work part of it, for example a half day.

-If you work more than 10 KIT days, your maternity leave and pay automatically end by law.
+If you work more than 10 keeping in touch days, your maternity leave and pay automatically end by law.